Reviewing Genfit SA (GNFT)'s and Marker Therapeutics Inc. (NASDAQ:MRKR)'s results | New Business Observer

-This is a contrast between Genfit SA (NASDAQ:GNFT) and Marker Therapeutics Inc. (NASDAQ:MRKR) based on their risk, analyst recommendations, profitability, dividends, earnings and valuation, institutional ownership.
-The two companies are Biotechnology and they also compete with each other.
+Genfit SA (NASDAQ:GNFT) and Marker Therapeutics Inc. (NASDAQ:MRKR) compete against each other in the Biotechnology sector.
+We will compare them and contrast their analyst recommendations, profitability, risk, institutional ownership, dividends, earnings and valuation.

 Earnings and Valuation